 2. Develop high-quality, gated content

-It’s an excellent way to capture high-quality leads that you know are interested enough to provide contact information.
+It’s an excellent way to capture high-quality leads who are interested enough to provide contact information.
 In exchange, they get a high-value piece of content.

 For example, Salesforce requires you to fill out a seven-field form to access the third-edition of its State of Sales report.